BITalinoWorld/3d-models-board-eim/README.md

 Notes
 ===
-The model has very strict tolerances; you may want to consider printing the base with a 1.02 scaling and the lid with either no scale or 1.01 scaling to facilitate the process of closing and opening the box.
+The model has very strict tolerances; you may want to consider printing the base with a 1.02 scaling and the lid with either no scale or 1.01 scaling to facilitate the process of closing and opening the box